Jump to content

 2004-2010 on antidepressant i tried many kind; Paxil 20mg, Wellbutrin 100mg, Celexca 20-30mg, Effexor 37.5, Seroquel 200-250mg.
 Between 2004-2010 i moved a lot and different towns and provinces so i consulted 4-5 doctors and was not really followed by any of them.

 2010-2015 off meds cold turkey, I slept for 3-4 months and my mom's basement I don't think I ever really recovered from it.
 June/2015 I spent 6 weeks in hospital.
-June2015 to august/2020 back on meds Lexapro20mg, Seroquel 25-50mg, i never really felt well after my hospitalization.
+June2015 back on meds Lexapro20mg, Seroquel 25-50mg, i never really felt well after my hospitalization.

 June/2016 detox fasting of 11 days in Thailand, I stop seroquel.
-2017 I end up in India for a year and tried a quick taper of 2-3 months, became really unstable, very anxious and depressed so I went back on lexopra20mg.
-1/Dec/ 2018 quick taper - Dec/31/2018 off med, Jan/30/2019 reinstate 5mg, 15/april/2019 back on 20mg.
-24/oct/2019 back on seroquel 25mg major anxiety.
+Jan/2017 I went to India for a year and June/2017 tried a quick taper and became really unstable, very anxious and depressed so august/2017 back on lexapro 20mg.
+1/Dec/ 2018 quick taper - Dec/31/2018 off Lexapro, Jan/30/2019 reinstate Lexapro 5mg, 15/april/2019 back on 20mg lexapro 24/oct/2019 start seroquel 25mg major anxiety.
 1/feb/2020 stop seroquel.
-April/2020 i start taping to 10mg June/16/ 5mg - july/2020 2.5mg august/2020 till now off med.
+April/2020 i start taping Lexapro to 10mg June/16/2020 down 5mg - July/2020 down 2.5mg august/2020 till now off lexapro.

 Link to comment